Amutheezan/amutheezan.github.io/capp.md

 # Packaging Artifacts as Carbon Applications

-**Warning !**
+#### **Warning !**

-This just based on my project example bit more explainable with some sort come I faced when blindly following the prescribed instructions, some time it may not suitable in some cases.But this is somehow useful.
+This just based on my project example bit more explainable with some sort come I faced when blindly following the prescribed instructions, sometimes it may not suitable in some cases.
+But this is somehow useful.

-**Carbon Applications - CApp**
+## **Carbon Applications - CApp**

 CApp defines the composite apps containing several artifacts related to analytics both real-time and batch analytics.
 It contains